stepmuel/deltalib/README.md

 ### RPC Requests

-`server` only supports a single RPC method called `echo`, which will just return its `params`.
+`server` supports two RPC methods:

+* `echo` will return its `params`.
+* `revision` will return the current store revision id.
+If the request changes the revision (e.g. contains a patch), the returned revision id might be before or after those patches have been applied.

 Other requests will be answered with the appropriate error object.

 ### Known Limitations